 How do I get an appointment?

-For robotic-assisted total or partial joint replacement, make an appointment with one of the surgeons who can perform the procedure.
+For robotic-assisted total joint replacement, make an appointment with one of the surgeons who can perform the procedure.
 You may need a referral from your physician, depending on your insurance provider.

 Call 800-424-DOCS for a list of Mako Robotic-Assisted Joint Replacement surgeons in Columbia.

 Learn more about Robotic...

 - Emergency Department

 - Home Health Services

 - Pulmonary care